 - Your privacy rights, together with your general rights and our obligations

 - Our internal policies in relation to how we collect, maintain, use and disclose any of your personal information.

 When you see one of our advisers and you apply for a product or service as a result of a recommendation made by them, the application forms will include notices about your privacy and will ask for your consent.
 These privacy notices will specify in greater detail how any information relating to you may be used or disclosed by that product or service provider.

 When you apply for, or use, one of these products or services you are consenting to us collecting, maintaining, using and disclosing personal information about you (provided by you or another person) in accordance with the privacy statements found in those application forms, any agreements you sign and this privacy brochure.

 The type of information we ask from you will depend upon the type of product or service requested by you.
-Generally we will keep a record of one or more of the following types of information.
+We may collect and keep a record of your personal information including:

-- This information may relate to the bank account or credit card details, contributions to be made and dates for periodic payments to be scheduled
+- Bank account and credit card details including contributions to be made and dates for periodic payments to be scheduled.

-All information that is captured as part of this process is information that is required for us to evaluate your position or to include on the application forms for recommended products or services.
-Should you choose not to provide some, or all of this information, the product and service providers we have recommended may not be able accept your application.
+All information that is captured as part of this process is information that is required for us to demonstrate your identity, evaluate your position and determine suitability of a particular product or service or to include on the application forms for recommended products or services.
+Should you choose not to provide some, or all of this information, we may not be able to provide you a service and the product and service providers we have recommended may not be able accept your application.

-The collection of sensitive information is restricted by the Privacy Act.
+The collection of sensitive information is restricted by the Privacy Act 1988.
 This includes information about your religion, racial or ethnic origin, political opinions, criminal record, and sexual orientation.
 It also includes health information and biometric information.

 How Do We Collect Your Information?